All You Need to Know About the Interim GMAT Exam You Can Take from Home!

 - Appointment times are available 24 hours a day, 7 days a week.

-The GMAC plans to release the interim GMAT alternative to any person in a market impacted by COVID – 19 with the exception of Mainland China, Cuba, Iran, North Korea, Sudan and Slovenia due to regulatory and local data privacy issues.
+The GMAC plans to release the interim GMAT online exam alternative to any person in a market impacted by COVID – 19 with the exception of Mainland China, Cuba, Iran, North Korea, Sudan and Slovenia due to regulatory and local data privacy issues.

 But here’s something you should know: The online GMAT exam score of a candidate will be valid for five years as usual.
 Generally, a candidate can make up to eight GMAT attempts.
-The online GMAT exam will not be counted towards that.
-Also, you will not be able to get a preview of your score after you take the test.
+The online GMAT exam from home will not be counted towards that.
+Also, if you have taken the online GMAT exam, you will not be able to get a preview of your score after you take the test.
 You will get the official final score within seven business days after you take the GMAT.
 With this, you get a seven-day window to select the B-schools you want to send your GMAT score to!
 You also get a complimentary unlimited score sending option along with it.

 Want to know how you can register for your online GMAT exam?
 You can either create an account or sign in to your active account on the mba.com website and register for the GMAT exam by making the payment.

 So, what are the other updates the GMAC has come up with for the GMAT aspirants?

-If you continue reading this blog post, you will find that there are many updates regarding the GMAT that you should know.
-This includes the sections included in the interim GMAT solution, the amount you will have to pay to take the test, etc.
+If you continue reading this blog post, you will find that there are many updates regarding the online GMAT exam that you should know.
+This includes the sections included in the interim GMAT online exam, the amount you will have to pay to take the test, and more such relevant information.

 So, what are you waiting for?
 Keep reading this article till the end to know all about the interim GMAT online exam alternative.